 Symbol Meaning

 14 Measurement channel 1 to 4

-The measurement channel number is displayed only if more than one channel is present for the same measurement of the same meas
+The measurement channel number is displayed only if more than one channel is present for the same measure

 The measurement channel number is displayed only if more than one channel is present for the same measured variable type (e.g. Totalizer 1 to 3).